 Install Chipset & Video drivers

 Clean install the video drivers by removing the older ones using Display Driver Uninstaller (DDU) utility to check whether the issue is from the driver side or not.
-You can also install the latest chipset drivers for your motherboard to confirm that it is not a driver related issue.
+You can also install the latest chipset drivers for your motherboard to confirm that it is not a driver-related issue.

-Faulty Graphic card
+Faulty Graphics card

 Like a faulty motherboard, the graphics card can also be faulty.
-This you can check by running your graphics card in other system that supports PCIe x16, and if the card still runs at PCIe x8, then most likely the issue is with the card.
+This you can check by running your graphics card in another system that supports PCIe x16, and if the card still runs at PCIe x8, then most likely the issue is with the card.
 Here, you can either replace the card if it is under warranty or keep it because if the card is running at PCIe 3.0 x8 speed, then the performance loss will be close to negligible (1% to 2% max).
 In my case, the issue is with the graphics card, which is Gigabyte GeForce GTX 1060 WINDFORCE OC 6G, and I chose to keep it and live with it, because it is not worth worrying and I am getting the full performance out of it, even at PCIe 3.0 x8.

-If you have some queries regarding this issue, or want to share your opinion and feedback, then you can connect with me using the comment section below.
+If you have some queries regarding this issue or want to share your opinion and feedback, then you can connect with me using the comment section below.

 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)